SandyRodger/RB175_networked_applications/05_project_todos.md

 - Cut cookie data.
 - reload the page, make more lists.
 - replace cookie value and see previous lists.
-- This is "session-hijacking", a serious security issue, solved by using https.
+- Stealing someone's cookie data in order to impersonate them is "session-hijacking", a serious security issue, solved by using https.

 ## [Flash Messages](https://launchschool.com/lessons/9230c94c/assignments/cfb2f0cb)